20-minute neighbourhoods support living locally

 Strong Towns has published a guide to creating 15-minute neighbourhoods, which is the USA version of our 20-minute neighbourhoods.

 What Yarra can do

-Even without State Government support, Yarra can deliver 20-minute neighbourhoods by increasing the budget for Local Area Place Making to $10m per year.
-This will greatly speed up the construction of safe, continuous and effective networks for walking and cycling.
+Even without State Government support, Yarra can deliver 20-minute neighbourhoods by increasing the budget for walking, biking, and Local Area Place Making to $10 million per year.